riiyu7/Love-Tic-Tac-Toe/README.md

 ## Credits

-The Information I obtained from a range of sources assited me in the completion of the project and I am very grateful for the resources and the assitance i received.
+The information I obtained from a range of sources assisted me in the completion of the project, and I am very grateful for the resources and assitance I received.

 ### Content
 | Source                                                                                                           | Location                         | Notes                                                                  |